nubenetes/awesome-kubernetes/docs/monitoring.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We want a stack debuggable all the way down to the bare metal and we want a stack that encapsulates all the complexity.
 We don&#39;t know what we want and all compute ended up being leaky abstractions.</p>&mdash; Jaana Dogan ヤナ ドガン (@rakyll) <a href="https://twitter.com/rakyll/status/1435859851851165704?ref_src=twsrc%5Etfw">September 9, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">As someone who is working on monitoring and performance, my job is about leaking into abstractions.
 Whatever abstraction layer I am targeting, I often engage with all to cover everything down to bare metal.</p>&mdash; Jaana Dogan ヤナ ドガン (@rakyll) <a href="https://twitter.com/rakyll/status/1438780504690466817?ref_src=twsrc%5Etfw">September 17, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">If your observability strategy only relies on your service mesh, you are in the early stages of putting together a strategy.
+And you must have a very reliable service mesh.</p>&mdash; Jaana Dogan ヤナ ドガン (@rakyll) <a href="https://twitter.com/rakyll/status/1443652442063704065?ref_src=twsrc%5Etfw">September 30, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>
 </details>